top of page

 The Benefits of Tilt-in-Space Wheelchairs

-Man in wheelchair reclines by a lakeside ferris wheel, assisted by another person.
+Man in tilt-in-space wheelchair reclines by a lakeside ferris wheel, assisted by another person.
 Calm setting, muted colors.

 Tilt-in-Space Wheelchairs can enhance comfort and overall well-being